City of Boulder

 To Be Considered

-Respect is one of Boulder’s five City Values, and we are committed to diversity, equity, and inclusion.
-The City celebrates and supports differences across all spectrums, including, but not limited to, ethnicity, gender, age, disability, and sexuality.
+Respect is one of Boulder’s five City Values, and they are committed to racial equity, diversity, and inclusion.
+The City celebrates and supports differences across all spectrums including but not limited to race, ethnicity, gender, age, ability, and sexual orientation.
 Through the City’s focus on racial equity, employee benefits, and the many program resources offered to employees, Boulder continually strives to weave respect for one another into the fabric of their organization.